Margin-based sampling in high dimensions: When being active is less efficient than staying passive: Experiments

-\paragraph{Discussion on mitigations.} Figure~\ref{fig:oracle} suggests that uncertainty sampling constrained to points far enough from the Bayes optimal decision boundary might outperform passive learning in high dimensions.
+\paragraph{Discussion on mitigations.} Figure~\ref{fig:oracle} suggests that M-AL constrained to points far enough from the Bayes optimal decision boundary might outperform PL in high dimensions.
 As the Bayes optimal predictor is not available during training, the closest derived mitigation strategy would be to not allow selecting the points closest to the decision boundary determined by the empirical estimator $\thetahat$ (instead of the optimal $\thetastar$).
-We find that this mitigation strategy does not help to alleviate the negative effect of uncertainty sampling, as it does not effectively remove all the difficult points from the set of query candidates.
-We regard it as important future work to investigate whether an active learning strategy can be provably effective in high-dimensional settings similar to ours.
+We find that this mitigation strategy does not help to alleviate the negative effect of M-AL, as it does not effectively remove all the difficult points from the set of query candidates.
+We regard it as important future work to investigate whether an AL strategy can be provably effective in high-dimensional settings similar to ours.